yunuskiran/SSEExample/README.md

 ## Server-Sent Events (SSE)

 SSEExample demonstrates how to implement Server-Sent Events for real-time updates.
 SSE is a simple and efficient way to send real-time updates from the server to the client over a single HTTP connection.
-The SSE endpoint can be found in the `Controllers/WeatherForecastController.cs`  file `EventStream` method.
+The SSE endpoint can be found in the `Controllers/WeatherForecastController.cs`  file `EventStream` method and EventStreamComponent in the `ClientApp/src/components/EventStream.js`